davidecarneiro/multiflow/README.md

 🎉 You’re all set!
 Happy prototyping! 🤓
 (And hey — if things feel confusing, check out the [Quick Start Guide](#) to get up to speed quickly.)

+## Acknowledgments

+This work has been supported by the European Union under the Next Generation EU, through a grant of the Portuguese Republic's Recovery and Resilience Plan (PRR) Partnership Agreement, within the scope of the project PRODUTECH R3 – "Agenda Mobilizadora da Fileira das Tecnologias de Produção para a Reindustrialização", Total project investment: 166.988.013,71 Euros; Total Grant: 97.111.730,27 Euros.